What is Demodex blepharitis (DB)?

 2. Rhee MK, Yeu E, Barnett M, et al. Demodex blepharitis: a comprehensive review of the disease, current management, and emerging therapies.
 Eye Contact Lens.
 2023;49(8):311-318.

-3. Trattler W, Karpecki P, Rapoport Y, et al. The Prevalence of Demodex blepharitis in US eye care clinic patients as determined by collarettes: a pathognomonic sign.
+3. Trattler W, Karpecki P, Rapoport Y, et al. The prevalence of Demodex blepharitis in US eye care clinic patients as determined by collarettes: a pathognomonic sign.
 Clin Ophthalmol.
 2022;16:1153–1164.

 4. O’Dell L, Dierker DS, Devries DK, et al. Psychosocial impact of Demodex blepharitis.
 Clin Ophthalmol.
 2022;16:2979-2987.